westagram/marqeta-assignment/README.md

 ## Objects:

-There aare 4 objects to support the framework: User, Card, CardProduct and Transaction.
-Each of the Object has the following APIs:
+There are 4 objects to support the framework: User, Card, CardProduct and Transaction.
+Each of the Object has the following APIs:<br />
-    - User (takes 3 parameters: firstName, lastName, birthday):
+    - User (takes 3 parameters: firstName, lastName, birthday):<br />
-        + createUser() - create the User with its parameters
+        - createUser() - create the User with its parameters<br />
-        + validateSuccessStatus() - validate return status is 201
+        - validateSuccessStatus() - validate return status is 201<br />
-        + validateFailStatus() - validate return status is NOT 201
+        - validateFailStatus() - validate return status is NOT 201<br />
-        + fundTheUser() - fund the User with the given amount as input
+        - fundTheUser() - fund the User with the given amount as input<br />
-        + returnUserToken() - return the User's token
+        - returnUserToken() - return the User's token<br />
-    - CardProduct (takes 4 parameters: name, active, startDate, endDate):
+    - CardProduct (takes 4 parameters: name, active, startDate, endDate):<br />
-        + createCardProduct() - create the CardProduct with its parameters
+        - createCardProduct() - create the CardProduct with its parameters<br />
-        + validateSuccessStatus() - validate return status is 201
+        - validateSuccessStatus() - validate return status is 201<br />
-        + validateFailStatus() - validate return status is NOT 201
+        - validateFailStatus() - validate return status is NOT 201<br />
-        + returnUserToken() - return the CardProduct's token
+        - returnUserToken() - return the CardProduct's token<br />
-    - Card (takes 2 parameters: userToken, cardProductToken):
+    - Card (takes 2 parameters: userToken, cardProductToken):<br />
-        + createCard() - create the Card with its parameters
+        - createCard() - create the Card with its parameters<br />
-        + validateSuccessStatus() - validate return status is 201
+        - validateSuccessStatus() - validate return status is 201<br />
-        + validateFailStatus() - validate return status is NOT 201
+        - validateFailStatus() - validate return status is NOT 201<br />
-        + returnUserToken() - return the Card's token
+        - returnUserToken() - return the Card's token<br />
-    - Transaction (takes 3 parameters: amount, merchantID, cardToken):
+    - Transaction (takes 3 parameters: amount, merchantID, cardToken):<br />
-        + createTransaction() - create the Transaction with its parameters
+        - createTransaction() - create the Transaction with its parameters<br />
-        + createTransactionMultipleTimes() - create the same Transaction multiple times with its parameters
+        - createTransactionMultipleTimes() - create the same Transaction multiple times with its parameters<br />
-        + validateSuccessStatus() - validate return status is 201
+        - validateSuccessStatus() - validate return status is 201<br />
-        + validateFailStatus() - validate return status is NOT 201
+        - validateFailStatus() - validate return status is NOT 201<br />
-        + validateSuccessStatusForMultipleTransactions() - validate all the multiple transactions have return status 201
+        - validateSuccessStatusForMultipleTransactions() - validate all the multiple transactions have return status 201<br />